ssec/polar2grid/doc/source/introduction.rst

 products in |project|:
 reading, writing, compositing, and remapping.
 |project| makes it possible to access and configure these steps with a simple
-bash script called |script_literal|.
-This script creates gridded versions of the user data products provided to it.
+bash script called |script_literal| and other helper scripts.
 More information on accessing |project|'s features and running its scripts can be found in the :doc:`getting_started` section or the examples following each reader section.
 Note that although an example may be written for a specific reader the same operations can